-As a result of consultation with industry conducted by a National training package developer, a new seafood training package was released by TAFE in June 2019.
-The training package now includes sought-after skills in diving and boating qualifications.
-Although this is a welcomed addition to accredited courses, there appears to be poor transition of aquaculture course graduates into employment in the industry.
-To determine potential solutions, DPIRD will undertake a Training Needs Analysis in consultation with industry, which will review the learning and development needs for the aquaculture industry, including the requisite knowledge and skills, and how to develop them effectively.
+There is a need to determine the specific training needs of industry to ensure that accredited courses deliver on these needs; can be easily accessed; and are cost effective.
+As a first step, DPIRD will undertake a Training Needs Analysis in consultation with industry, which will review the learning and development needs for the aquaculture industry, including the requisite knowledge and skills, and how to develop them effectively.
 Its purpose would be to deliver appropriate and effective training that meets the needs of individuals and the commercial operators.

-The Training Needs Analysis, which is being undertaken in collaboration with the Department of Training and Workforce Development (DTWD), including Technical and Further Education Colleges (TAFE) colleges and the Food.
-Fibre and Timber Industries Training Council, will include consideration for effective training requirements to build local capacity to support new business and jobs for Aboriginal people within regional WA.
+The Training Needs Analysis, which is being undertaken in collaboration with the Department of Training and Workforce Development (DTWD) and the Food, Fibre and Timber Industries Training Council, will include consideration for effective training requirements to build local capacity to support new business and jobs for Aboriginal people within regional WA.